ggamb/README-challenge-9/README.md

 ## Questions?
 My Github: [Github](https://github.com/ggamb)

 Have any questions or want to contribute?
-Feel free to email me here: [email](redacted@gmail.com)
+Feel free to send me an email [here](redacted@gmail.com)